Volvo 440/460: Safety

 Safety has always been an issue of primary importance to Volvo, who have developed many features since adopted widely throughout the car industry.
-Crumple zones were carried on from the previous 300 series into the design of 400 series cars, aided by additional airbags both for passenger and front driver.
+Crumple zones were carried on from the previous 300 series into the design of 400 series cars.
+This aided by the addition of optional seatbelt pre-tensioners and airbags both for driver and front passenger in early 1991.

-Other safety items included a high level brake light; a 'bulb blown' warning system; 'door open' warning light; adjustable seat belts with pretensioners and a seatbelt reminder/warning light: all of which all came as standard on all models throughout the range.
+Other safety items included a high level brake light; a 'bulb blown' warning system; 'door open' warning light; a seatbelt reminder/warning light: all of which all came as standard on all models throughout the range.

 Safety was further improved on models from 1993 onward with the introduction of Side Impact Protection System (or SIPS).
 This was virtually unheard of at the time, and was provided (again as standard) by the forerunner of the SIPS system used on all modern Volvo cars.
 United Kingdom models also included daytime running lights as standard, although these could be disabled by the dealer at the owner's request.

 The original advertising campaign for the 400 range centred on occupant safety.
 A family of crash test dummies appeared to 'survive' intact after driving the car through a plate glass office window some storeys up.
 Various other scenarios simulating crashes were employed in addition, all of which ended with the family walking away relatively unharmed — only to be used again in further crash tests.